Sycther/bluetooth-util/README.md

 - Qasync

 ## Bugs
-- Your IDE might give an error while importing the "bluetooth" library, otherwise the library works.... somehow...
+Your IDE might give an error while importing the some libraries, otherwise the library works.... somehow...

 ### Deliverables
 - [ ] Asyncronous Bluetooth Scanner